josephhuang08/student-guide/docs/content-onboarding/onboarding.md

 ![Deploy Public SSH Key to GitHub](../assets/deploy-ssh-key.png "Deploy Public SSH Key to GitHub")

 !!! hint
-    Prefer notepad++ or notepad to view the files.
+    Prefer [Notepad++](https://notepad-plus-plus.org/), [Visual Studio Code](https://code.visualstudio.com/), or Notepad to view the files.
 The files contain both the key and the key title.
 Make sure to paste the key under key section and title under title section.

 **Ignore** the statement "Before you can add an SSH key you need to generate it."
 You just created this key.